ASPAVELI Solution for infusion Ref.[49950] Active ingredients: Pegcetacoplan

 Special populations

-Although there were no apparent age-related differences observed in these clinical studies, the number of patients aged 65 and over is not sufficient to determine whether they respond differently from younger subjects.
+Although there were no apparent age-related differences observed in clinical studies, the number of patients aged 65 and over is not sufficient to determine whether they respond differently from younger patients.
 There is no evidence indicating any special precautions are required for treating an elderly population.

 Renal impairment